couchbase/n1k1/README.md

     so, the first discovery of MISSING or NULL should be able to short-circuit and directly break or goto some outer handler codepath?

-- UNION-ALL data-staging batchSize should be configurable?
-- UNION-ALL data-staging batchChSize should be configurable?

-- more GROUP BY aggregates: min, max, average?

-- HAVING (should be able to reuse existing filter operator).

-- UNNEST - a kind of self-join

-- NEST - a kind of join

-- how to handle when fields aren't known?
-  - such as immediate output of a scan?
-  - use "." as the label and labelPath of ["."] to hold the entire document?
-  - 'real' fields need a label prefix char, like '.'?
-    - example: if labelPath [".", "city"] is projected into label `.["city"]`, then it can be referred to efficiently later as labelPath [`.["city"]`] from then on directly as a numeric index intoa Vals slice?

-- attachments
-  - some encodings of label can mean hidden "attachment"?
-    - with the '^' prefix char?
-    - example: "^meta", "^smeta"?
-    - these mean these labels are not really in the final output?
-    - functions like 'META() AS myMeta' can project the hidden "^meta" label to a visible ".myMeta" in final output?
-      - Ex: META().id might be implemented by projecting the labelPath ["^meta", "id"]?

-- handling of BINARY data type?
-  - use a label prefix char?
-Perhaps '='?

 - temporary, but reused (recyclable) raw []bytes buf as a per-tuple working area might be associated with...